-Portuguese Non-Performing Loan ABS - Pre-Sale 7.1.
+Portuguese Non-Performing Loan ABS - New Issue 7.1.
 Combined priority of payments Issuer's available funds will be used in the following simplified order of priority: Figure 14: Simplified priority of payments Pre-enforcement priority of payments - 1) Senior fees and issuer expenses - 2) Interests on class A notes - 3) Liquidity reserve up to the liquidity reserve fund required amount (3% of outstanding Class A) - 4) Interests on class B notes, provided no subordination trigger is breached - 5) Class A principal, until paid in full, except if an overperformance event has occurred in which case 90% of the of the available distribution amount will be applied to Class A principal and 10% to class B principal - 6) Upon a breach of a subordination trigger, interests on class B notes - 7) Pro rata and pari passu principal on class B and the mezzanine servicing fees, if any - 8) Interests on class J notes - 9) Class J principal - 10) Additional return on class J 7.2.
 Interest subordination events The occurrence of an interest subordination event results in class B interests being paid under item 6 of the waterfall above.
 An interest subordination event occurs if i) the cumulative net collection ratio (CCR) falls below 90% of the servicer's business plan targets; ii) the NPV cumulative profitability ratio (NPVPR) falls below 90%; or iii) any due amount of class A interest is unpaid.
-An interest subordination event is curable if, on a subsequent payment date, the CCR or the NPVR is above 90%.
+An interest subordination event is curable if, on a subsequent payment date, the CCR or the NPVPR is above 90%.
 In this case, Class B interests accrued and unpaid will be payable senior to the class A principal repayment, under item 4 of the waterfall above.
 7.3.
 Asset manager Corrente Positiva, Lda., has been appointed as asset manager at closing.
 The asset manager has been set up as a limited liability company with the intention to buy and sell real estate properties and it is exempt from paying a municipal transaction tax (which can range up to 7.5%).
 The requirement is that it resells the property to a third party within 3 years after the acquisition otherwise it will have to pay the municipal transaction tax.
 This risk is mitigated by the small stock of REOs in this transaction, most of which have been acquired in 2020.
 7.4.
 Servicing fee structure The servicing fee structure is designed to mitigate potential conflicts of interest between the servicer and the noteholders, both through a performance-based servicing fee component and through a servicing-fee deferral mechanism, subject to pre-defined underperformance events.
-7.4.1.
-Servicer fees and servicer underperformance event The servicers shall be entitled to both a fixed fee and a variable performance fee based on collections.
-The base fee amounts to EUR 75,000 per quarter.
-The performance fees 3 August 2021 16/21 11 &#x27;Cumulative net collection ratio' is defined as the ratio between: i) the cumulative net collections; and ii) the net expected cumulative collections.
+13 August 2021 16/21 ٠ 11 &#x27;Cumulative net collection ratio' is defined as the ratio between: i) the cumulative net collections; and ii) the net expected cumulative collections.
 Net collections are calculated as the difference between gross collections and recovery expenses, excluding servicing fees.
 Collections are computed since 1 May 2021.
 12 &#x27;NPV cumulative profitability ratio' is defined as the ratio between: i) the sum of the present value of the net collections for all receivables relating to exhausted debt relationships; and ii) the sum of the target price (based on the servicer's initial business plan) of all receivables relating to exhausted debt relationships.
+A controlling stake of 74% has been transferred to the Irish shareholder ('Positive Current REO DAC') and the remaining shares will be held by a new dedicated compartment of LX Investment Partners II S. À R.L that will sign-up to the same non-petition language as the Irish shareholder.